 Green Turtles are very common in the water around Pom Pom.
 You will help protect the eggs and adults.

-We have projects on two Malaysian Islands.
-Choose from all our projects = project summary 2013 for volunteers.
-OR Download volunteer brochure 2014 (PDF)
+Choose from all our projects = project summary 2015 for volunteers.

 - The ultimate aim is a protected reef that can support a reef shark population. (learn more)